The process described below generally apply to systems, sites, or apps that are of huge scale where we start the project from scratch.

-- We turn over to you all source codes, files, and graphical materials that were used to develop your system
+- We turn over to you all source codes, files, and graphic materials that were used to develop your system.

 Support and maintenance

-- We can assist you with new changes and additions that you want.
+- We can also assist you with new changes and additions that you want.

 - In time, if you are ready for a new version of your project, we can do it together.

 - As mentioned, for smaller and impromptu tasks aimed at modifying or enhancing your site or app, the process is shorter.